clement-or/AROA/README.md

 > Anime relation graph creator.

 AROA aims to create graphs that represent relations, references etc, of different animes.
 (Can work with other data too).
+It is built using Electron and Cytoscape JS.

 This is a work in progress.